Why I Quit Facebook

 Unfortunately, there are many other stories, across the political spectrum, of fact-checking being used to mislead or spread disinformation.

 From social media to social monitoring

-Where precision or nuance in fact-checking is missing the results are censorship or suppression of speech nonetheless.
+Where objectivity or nuance in fact-checking is missing the results are censorship or suppression of speech nonetheless.

 Taking on the mantle of "fact-checker" is a tall order, and requires, among other things, for each topic, a thorough grasp of related and multiple contexts; the nature, current state of, and history of contrarian positions among scientists and academics including in research papers; and an understanding of game theory and complex systems science.
 It also requires a precise understanding of what isn't known and therefore can't be "fact-checked."

 And it requires an understanding of the one speaking: including their writing style, profession (edgy playwright?), and propensity for satire or dry humor, for example.